 Lux(Pronounced: Lucks)

-The Lux are naturally attuned to the Dark Firmament and the old magic Scintilla.
-Once, their great houses stood as pillars of magical scholarship but in the aftermath of the Great War, they became a displaced people in shambles.
-Their magic is banned, their movements monitored, and their culture fractured by the prohibition on magic.
-Despite this, the Lux endure.
-Their struggle has given them a quiet resilience—where researchers and visionaries refuse to let their legacies fade.
-Many Lux have preserved their traditions in secret, passing down knowledge through coded texts, carefully hidden lessons, and artifacts of their former grandeur.
-In a physical sense, the Lux exist in true grayscale, their forms appearing devoid of color no matter where they are in the realm or beyond it.
-This intrinsic trait makes them unmistakably connected to the Void.
-Some Lux attempt to mask it through the artificial introduction of Opal pigment via alchemical substances collectively called Atrabacca, though this process requires frequent maintenance and is both socially and legally fraught.
+The Lux are naturally attuned to the Dark Firmament and the old magic—Scintilla.
+Once, their great houses stood as pillars of education and magical refinement but the Great War shattered their legacy.
+The practice of Scintilla is now banned and their people were displaced as void workshops gave way to factories, and magic was replaced with more traditional machines.
+Even so, the Lux endured—watchful and undiminished in their resolve.
+Their struggle has given most a quiet resilience—where researchers and visionaries refuse to let their legacies fade.
+Many Lux have chosen to preserve their traditions in secret, passing down knowledge through coded texts, carefully hidden lessons, and artifacts of their former grandeur.
+In a physical sense, the Lux exist in true grayscale, their forms appearing devoid of hue no matter where they are in the realm or beyond it.
+This intrinsic trait gives them an aura unmistakably connected to the Void.
+When outside of Thesis, some Lux attempt to mask their aura by infusing themselves with Opal pigment through the use of alchemical substances collectively called Atrabacca.
+These tonics can alter their outward appearance, granting the illusion of opal hues.
+It is both socially and legally fraught—and requires frequent maintenance.
 Costume and Roleplay

 |